 Event format and venue:

-- The event is held virtually or in a hybrid format and / or interstate / overseas speakers join the event virtually.
+• The event is held virtually or in a hybrid format and interstate / overseas speakers have the option to join the event virtually keeping in mind the benefits that can come from in person attendance.

 Gifts, handouts, and sponsorships:

-- Waste is reduced (for example: recycling / reusing name badges and lanyards; reducing or replacing printed event materials with electronic option).
+• Waste is reduced (for example: recycling or reusing name badges and lanyards; reducing and replacing printed event materials with electronic option; recycling or reusing event signage).

-- If promotional material is used, preference is given environmentally friendly and useful products.
+• If promotional material or giveaways are used, preference is given to useful and environmentally friendly products.

 Catering:

-- Single-use plastics and non-reusable plates, cups, and cutlery are banned.
-Reusable plates and cutlery are used or alternatively, biodegradable products are used.
+• Single-use plastics, including non-reusable plates, cups, and cutlery made from plastic, are banned.
+Reusable plates, cups, and cutlery are used or alternatively, biodegradable products are used.

 Travel: